 Houses, offices, shops, factories and street furniture all have electric cables supplying them.
 The cables carry voltages ranging from 230 volts (domestic voltage) up to 400,000 volts.
 Even domestic voltage cables can be fatal and can be buried outside homes and in driveways.

-Underground services can be found and disturbed during street work, road work, excavation, drilling and piling, demolition and site remediation, site investigations and any other work that involves penetrating the ground at or below surface level.
+Underground services can be found and disturbed during street work, road work, excavation, drilling and piling, gardening, demolition and site remediation, site investigations and any other work that involves penetrating the ground at or below surface level.